TakajiMesser/Graphics/README.md

 ## MappingTool

-The Ghetto beginnings of a more user-friendly mapping interface.
+The beginnings of a map editor.
-Laughably useless at the moment, to be fleshed out later...